 - Organic dyes—Alexa dyes, FITC, TRITC, DyLight fluors

 Our broad portfolio of fluorescent reagents includes Invitrogen Alexa Fluor dyes, as well as various traditional and specialty fluors associated with our Invitrogen Molecular Probes and Thermo Scientific Pierce product lines.

 Detection of fluorescent probes requires specialized equipment, including an excitation light source, filter set and a detector, which are found in fluorescence microscopes, fluorescence plate-readers, flow cytometers and cell sorters.
 This equipment enables the absolute quantitation of proteins based on fluorescence, which is a significant benefit to using fluorescent probes over other types of probes.

 Jablonski energy diagram of fluorescence.
 When a fluorophore is excited by an appropriate wavelength of light, it will absorb the light, resulting in a loss of some of the absorbed energy, along with emission of light at a higher wavelength, and finally a return to the ground state of the molecule.

 Watch this video to learn more about fluorescence basics

 Both in vitro and in vivo methods of protein and nucleic acid labeling have been developed to accommodate the need for all types of biomolecular probes.

 Chemical methods of protein labeling involve the covalent attachment of the label to amino acids using a label conjugated to chemical groups that react with specific amino acids.
-These reactive groups, described in detail in the Crosslinker section of the Protein Methods Library, react with specific moieties on distinct amino acids, although a few are also available that nonspecifically react with any amino acid at C-H and N-H bonds.
-These reactive groups are also used to label nucleic acids.
+These reactive groups, described in detail in the Crosslinker section of the Pierce Protein Methods library, react with specific moieties on distinct amino acids, although a few are also available that nonspecifically react with any amino acid at C-H and N-H bonds.
+These reactive groups are also used to label nucleic aci

 For Research Use Only.
 Not for use in diagnostic procedures.